Niittyv/Anti-Martingale-Simulator/README.md

 <strong>hops</strong>: how many wins in a row until compounding ends and the risk percentage is set to default.

-<strong>chicken dinner</strong>: when predetermined winstreak (hops) is reached, the compounded sum of profit is collected to the balance and the risk percentage for upcoming trades is set to default.
+<strong>chicken dinner / bankrun</strong>: when predetermined winstreak (hops) is reached, the compounded sum of profit is collected to the balance and the risk percentage for upcoming trades is set to default.

 <strong>runner up</strong> (hops-1): when the winstreak ends right before chicken dinner is achieved.